Yuhanss/Final-Project/README.md

 GO analysis to find out which type of genes are influenced most.

+Motif analysis to see which target motif is influenced.

 ## Proposed Timeline & Major milestones (or segments)
 Milestone 1 (11/13/18): Using HPC to line up the fastq data.
 Generate the list which can be worked on later.